unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 You can see that the dataset consists of `question` and `answer` pairs, where the answer is in markdown format, often containing python code blocks.
-Immediately we can see that the python formatting is not consistent with our style, which will result in an AI product producing inconsistent code.
+Immediately we can see that the python formatting is not consistent with our desired style, which will result in an AI product producing inconsistent code.

 Let's standardize the model's code output by running the excellent